 It's Thrills by Day, Chills by Night at Fright Fest Presented by Snickers®.
 Six Flags Great America will be totally transformed into a Halloween playground, Fridays - Sundays.
 Have a ghoulish good time with hair-raising shows, electrifying street entertainment and thrilling haunted houses.
 Plus, experience all the rides in the dark.
 There will also be a special trick-or-treat trail just for kids.

 “Ciao” on delicious Italian food and delight in a grand parade.
-There will be midway rides and games, live music, a bocce tournament, a grape stomp, a pasta cook-off, a kids pet and bike parade, a road race and an art contest.
+This week long festival will include midway rides and games, live music from award winning artists, a bocce tournament, a grape stomp, a pasta cook-off, a kids pet and bike parade, a road race and an art contest.

 Highland Park's Art Center's Festival of Fine Arts

-Situated on the beautiful tree-lined streets surrounding TAC, the revamped festival will showcase original works from 120 juried artists.
+Situated on the beautiful tree-lined streets, the festival will showcase original works from 100 juried artists.
 Exceptional examples of fine arts and fine craft, including ceramics, fiber, glass, jewelry, wood and more will be featured at the festival.
 The Art Center’s Festival of Fine Arts will offer activities for children and families, as well as live entertainment and tasty festival treats throughout the weekend.
 Art enthusiasts will get a behind-the-scenes look at what goes into making these original works of art with live art demos taking place at the festival.

 Port Clinton Art Festival